VanshajPoonia/hammr/README.md

 ## Community
 Do you have a question, feature request or something else on your mind?
-Or you just want to follow Judge0 news?
 Check out these links:

 * [Subscribe to Hammr newsletter](https://hammr-newsletter.web.app)